jamtur01/finicky-chrome-integration/README.md

 2. Ensure Finicky is properly installed and configured on your system.
 3. Verify that you're using the correct modifier key (check the Options page).
 4. Try reloading the web page or restarting Chrome.
+5. If you're using the context menu option and it's not appearing, try reloading the extension.

 ## Contributing